-The Canadian Fuels Association (Canadian Fuels) was created in 1989 as a non-profit association of Canadian refiners and marketers of petroleum products.
+The Canadian Fuels Association (Canadian Fuels) was established in 1989 as a non-profit association of Canadian refiners and marketers of petroleum products.

-The Association today represents a membership of Canadian companies involved in refining, transporting and marketing petroleum products.
-These companies supply domestic and industrial consumers with transportation fuels, heating oil, lubricants, and other essential petroleum-based products.
+The Association today represents a membership of Canadian companies involved in the refining, distribution and marketing of fuels and lubricants for transportation, home energy and industrial uses.

-Canadian Fuels' mission is to serve and represent the refining, marketing, and distribution sectors of the petroleum industry with respect to environment, health and safety, and business issues.
+Canadian Fuels' mission is to serve and represent the refining, marketing, and distribution sectors of the transportation fuels industry with respect to environment, health and safety, and business issues.